-Weather and wildlife management activities have led to the temporary closures of several refuge roads to vehicles and/or general public access.
-The descriptions below summarize current road status as of Mar 1, 2023.
+Weather, repairs, and wildlife management activities have led to the temporary closures of several refuge roads to vehicles and/or general public access.
+The descriptions below summarize current road status as of December 7, 2023.
 A complete map of the refuge can be found in the Refuge Tearsheet.

 Upper and Lower Creef Units

 The Lower Creef unit, between Link, Bear, Grouse, and Long Curve Roads, is currently closed.
 This includes Link Road at the intersection with Long Curve Rd, Bear Road north of the intersection with Borrow Pit Road, and Grouse Road.
 Roads and refuge farm fields are closed to all traffic, including foot traffic.
 Visitors will still be able to travel the Wildlife Drive, Long Curve Road, and Borrow Pit Road, as well as all other refuge roads open at this time of year.
 The refuge is open during daylight hours (half an hour before sunrise to half an hour after sunset).

 The closures are necessary due to growing visitation pressure on the Milltail Pack of red wolves.
 Some visitors have been closely approaching and following red wolves on foot and by car in order to view and photograph them.
 This has led to an unnatural comfort level of the Milltail Pack around people and vehicles.
 Human habituation, or acclimating to the presence of people, reduces wildlife’s normal elusiveness and fear responses.
 Instead of avoiding areas of human activity and fleeing at the sight of people, the animals may choose to approach or remain closer than is natural.
 Acclimating to people may increase the likelihood of incidents that are detrimental to their survival, such as the recent vehicle strike mortality of red wolf 2323, the breeding male of the Milltail Pack.